miles-crighton/journal-for-unix/README.md

 ## To-do

-- [ ] Check permission on clone
-- [ ] Add info on adding bash alias
+- [ ] Append time of entry to each entry

 Tested with bash 3.2